COVID-19 pandemic in Mexico: Energy

 Gasoline sales fell 70% between April 10 and 18, threatening the financial future of gas stations.
 Meanwhile, the port of Veracruz is saturated and tankers are stranded off the coast due to low prices.
 Airbnb offers free accommodations for health care workers.

 Film and entertainment

 On May 27, film director Alfonso Cuarón plead employers to continue to pay the wages of more than 2.3 million housekeepers that have been left without wages because of the outbreak stating that "It is our responsibility as employers to pay their wages in this time of uncertainty".

 Health industry

 IMSS reported that Mexico lost 1,113,677 formal jobs from March to June: 130,593 during March, 555,247 in April, 304,526 in May, and 83,311 in June.
 Considering that new jobs were created in January and February 2020, the balance was a loss of 921,583 jobs for the first six months of the year.

 Mining

-The Cámara Minera de México (Chamber of Commerce for Mining, CAMINMEX) reported a 50% decline in investments in mining, from USD $4.5 billion to $2.5 billion, in 2020.
+The Cámara Minera de México (Chamber of Commerce for Mining, CAMINMEX) reported a 50% decline in investments in mining, from US$4.5 billion to $2.5 billion, in 2020.